 Winter car camping gives you a “basecamp” to warm up and dry off your gear.
 And although tent camping in winter is 100% doable, you can always sleep in your car if needed (or preferred).
 Or, check out our RV rentals for an even cozier and more luxurious winter camping experience!

 You’re unlikely to see crowds while winter car camping – but you can truly get away from everything else by backpacking in the winter.

 A winter backpacking trip is an excellent way to explore the great outdoors.
 In addition to the lack of other people, you’ll experience pristine snowy landscapes, untouched by anyone else.

 Of course, winter backpacking requires a little more preparation than winter car camping.
-For more info, check out our guide on how to plan a backpacking trip.
+Our guide to winter backpacking has even more tips as does our more general guide on how to plan a backpacking trip.